 Holi is a two days festival, comprising of the festivals namely, Holika Dahan or Chhoti Holi and Dhulandi.

-Holika Dahan is on March 12, 2018.
+Holika Dahan falls on Wednesday, March 20, 2019 this year.
 Holika Dahan is a very important occasion during Holi festival.
 According to the Hindu mythology, Holika Dahan should be performed at night having full moon.
 It is said that Holika Dahan should be performed at the particular Muhurat.

 Holika Dahan is done by burning some wood logs and cow dung cakes.
 People collect these things and at night burn this collection and then a Parikrma (revolve) is done around the fire.
 They even burn the Bali (wheat crop) and eat it afterward.

-Dhulandi in 2018 is on March 13.
+Dhulandi will be celebrated on Thursday, March 21, 2019 this year.
 This is the main day of Holi festival.
 On this occasion, people throw beautiful colors on each other.
 The colors can be in the form of Gulal (dry colors) or colored water.
 It is the most joyful festival of India.
 Children enjoy this festival more than adults.
 It is said that on the occasion of Holi anyone can color you and it shouldn’t be felt bad.
 Everyone yells this line on Holi festival, “Bura Na Maano Holi Hai” (don’t mind, its Holi).